luisdoesdev/movies/README.md

-Finally all the movies are stored in an array called "List"
+Finally all the movies are stored in an array called "list"

 		list = [movie1,
 			movie2, etc...]